IronCoreLabs/AzureSDKForRust/README.md

 This is a fork of https://github.com/MindFlavor/AzureSDKForRust that is used by IronCoreLabs.
 It only includes the `azure_sdk_core` and `azure_sdk_auth_aad` crates and mostly focuses on dependency upgrades.

+This will only exist until https://github.com/Azure/azure-sdk-for-rust is usable.

 ---

 ## Introduction